Zaum Box, for solo speaking percussionist

 duration: variable (17 seconds-24 minutes)

-Zaum Box is being released in November, 2016 as a limited-edition box set of large-format scores printed on paper of various types and sizes.
+Zaum Box was published in November, 2016 as a limited-edition box set of large-format scores printed on paper of various types and sizes.
 Each score includes an image of the original zaum poem, a transliteration into English, and when relevant, a translation.
 The box set is ten printed scores, a certificate of authenticity in an airmail envelope stamped with Soviet-era postage stamps, and a USB flash drive with printable digital versions of all the scores, inside an archival photo box.

-Twenty-five boxes will be produced and only twenty-one will be offered for sale at a price of $100 each.
-Purchase of the box includes exclusive authorization to perform the work for a period of one-year following the sale of the last box.
-After that period, exclusivity will expire and other performers will be permitted to perform the work from the digital edition, however no more printed boxes will be produced.
+Twenty-five boxes were produced and twenty-one were offered for sale at a price of $100 each.
+Purchase of the box included exclusive authorization to perform the work for a period of one-year following the sale of the last box.
+That period has now expired, so all performers are permitted to perform the work from the digital edition, the printed bound score, or the box set.
+No more printed boxes will be produced.

 The limited-edition box set sold out on November 15, 2017.
-The PDF edition is available now in the Store and may be used for perusal.
-It is not licensed for use in performance until November 16, 2018.
+The PDF edition and printed bound score are available now in the Store and may be used for peformance.